Telemedicine is no longer a buzzword in the healthcare industry. Even before the coronavirus pandemic, the telemedicine industry was booming.

 - The best approach for telemedicine app development

-- Must have features when developing a telemedicine app
+- Must have telemedicine app features

 - Steps for building a telemedicine app